 grep command.
 I did get rid of some unwanted Google apps such as Maps and YouTube – when needed, they work just fine in web browser.

 For example, I also removed Netflix app (

 com.netflix.partner.activation) but afterwards installed app from Google Play store.

-My name is Gytis Repečka, I am Data Engineer currently working with PostgreSQL and Linux infrastructure on AWS cloud.
-Writing code in SQL, Go and Bash.
-Experienced data professional (Teradata, Informatica) with focus on Inmon's data warehousing architecture (10 years).
+My name is Gytis Repečka, I am Solution Architect and data professional.
 I enjoy using, promoting and contributing to open source software and love communicating about tech to both advanced and non-tech people.
 Visit Inretio for consulting services.
-Mention me @firstname.lastname@example.org on Mastodon.
+Mention me @email@example.com on Mastodon.